Skip to main content

 discussion, small group, conversation, 7 best

-Updated over a week ago
+Updated over 2 weeks ago

 When an Alpha guest asks a question during small group time, we want to ensure that other guests have an opportunity to share their perspectives and viewpoints first.

 If Alpha leaders give their opinion first, this can be viewed as “the final answer" and it might end the conversation.
-Here are some ideas to keep the discussion rolling:
+Here are some ideas to keep the discussion rolling.

 🎯 Please watch the Team Training video on Small Groups for more info (role of hosts & helpers, 3 goals, 6 tips for great discussion etc).